NickRMD/queryMaker/README.md

 - Create a pagination helper for easier data retrieval.
 - Make tests using Jest or another testing framework.
 - Add other query kinds like `CREATE TABLE`, `ALTER TABLE`, etc.
-- Quality of like improvements for multi-schema tenancy support.

 ## Installation
 You can install QueryMaker via npm: